shanec-/nullfactory.net/Snow/_posts/2015-10-11-cdn-streaming-video-azure-storage.md

 Another thing I found out is that, at the time of writing, classic storage accounts cannot be made under the 'East US' location.
 The closest alternative was 'East US 2' and worked fine; I guess its something worth considering if you wanted to co-locate all your resources.

+Next, create a container within storage account - the container would host the files that would be served by the CDN.
+It can be created manually via the old portal or even through visual studio.
+Ensure that container access type is set to `Public Blob`.

 ## Upgrade the Storage Account to a Newer Service Version

 The first time I tried to tried to stream a video, it did not work as expected; stream was very choppy.
 It turns out that the service version that got set on the storage was not the latest.
 [Read more here](http://blog.thoughtstuff.co.uk/2014/01/streaming-mp4-video-files-in-azure-storage-containers-blob-storage/), [and here](https://msdn.microsoft.com/library/azure/dd894041.aspx).